Blackbirding: French Polynesia

-Hawaiian Islands
+Kingdom of Hawaii

-The sugar industry in the Hawaiian Islands was expanding rapidly during the early 1870s and despite over 50% of all male able-bodied Native Hawaiians being utilised as workers on these plantations, there were an insufficient number to keep up with production.
-From 1868 to 1872, around 200 people from places such as Tahiti, the Caroline Islands, and the Line Islands were recruited to work on the Hawaiian plantations owned by European colonists.
+The sugar industry in the Kingdom of Hawaii was expanding rapidly during the early 1870s and despite over 50% of all male able-bodied Native Hawaiians being utilised as workers on these plantations, there were an insufficient number to keep up with production.
+From 1868 to 1872, around 200 people from places such as Tahiti, the Caroline Islands, and the Line Islands were recruited to work on the Hawaiian plantations owned by European settlers.
 Most of these people died and the operation was considered a failure.
 However, in 1877 British officials in Hawaii planned a more organised system of Pacific Islander recruitment.
 Captain H.W.
 Mist of the Royal Navy was employed to arrange a large shipment of Islanders to be recruited for Hawaii.
 Mist bought the vessel Stormbird in Sydney and appointed another ex-navy officer, Captain George Jackson, to conduct the expedition.
 On this first voyage, Stormbird recruited 85 people from Rotuma, Nonouti, Maiana and Tabiteuea.
 Jackson called in at Pohnpei on the way to Hawaii where he chained up a local headman and shot another trying to attempt a rescue.
 During the voyage, Jackson had attempted to kidnap at gunpoint a number of young women from Maiana but was interrupted by the presence of another ship.